benediamond/Drais/README.md

 The search depth parameter passed in each case into the main search routine represents the maximum search depth of its Floyd-style quiescence search (see Knuth and Moore, An Analysis of Alpha-Beta Pruning, p.
 302), in which "likely" (i.e., capture) moves decrement the remaining search depth less than do unlikely moves.

 The engine is a bit slow and rudimentary, but chugs along; an 8-depth search in the middlegame will typically take around 20-30 seconds.
-The instantaneous heuristic incorporates material, capturing, advanced pawns, central rooks, etc.
+A depth of 7 or higher is recommended.
+The instantaneous heuristic incorporates material, castling, advanced pawns, central rooks, etc.

 I've also written a JavaScript GUI.
 I've compiled Drais into JavaScript using Haste; I'd like to thank them for their work.
 A live version of the applet is available at http://www.math.jhu.edu/~bdiamond/chess/chess.html.